exercism/research_experiment_1/exercises/go-2-b/README.md

-## Introduction

-This is Part 2 of our research into differences in the ways in which people write Go.
-This exercise should take 10-15 minutes for a programmer who is proficient in Go.
-There is no right or wrong way to approach it - just do what feels the most natural to you.
-Feel free to use books, Google or Stack Overflow, just like you would if you were programming normally, but please don't actively look for a solution to the problem as this will negatively affect the research.

 ## Instructions

 Your task is to extend existing code with new functionality.
 The existing code represents a [blackjack][wikipedia.org-blackjack] dealer at a casino.
 Blackjack is a card game that uses a regular [deck of cards][wikipedia.org-playing_card], where each card is assigned a value.
 The numerical cards' values are simply their numeric values.
 The Jack, Queen and King are worth `10`, and an Ace can be worth either `1` or `11`.
 A hand's score is defined as the sum of the values of its cards.